Even a mild concussion can have effects that are serious enough to exacerbate a person’s risk of suffering Parkinson’s disease.

 Head injuries are often a result of the negligence of others.
 When an injury like this occurs, it is important to file a claim as quickly as possible.
 Your traumatic brain injury claim should also take into account all of the damages that you could qualify for.

-If your loved one has suffered a traumatic brain injury, speak to an Indianapolis brain injury lawyer at our firm.
+If your loved one has suffered a traumatic brain injury, speak to an Indianapolis traumatic brain injury attorney at our firm.
 Call to schedule an appointment, and determine if you have a legal basis for a claim.